NotLester/Git_Learn/README.txt

            -> Also re-initializes repo

 'git status' -> Shows what files are tracked in the repository.

-'git add <>' -> Move file from working area to staging area.
+'git add <FILES>' -> Move file from working area to staging area.
-'git rm --cached <>' -> Remove file from staging area to working area.
+'git rm --cached <FILES>' -> Remove file from staging area to working area.

 Three areas in git:
     1) Working Area: Untracked files are contained in this area.(areas not handled by git)